HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Support Styling.md

 ## Introduction

-This document provides comprehensive documentation for the Support Styling system in the Maya Platform frontend application.
+This document provides comprehensive documentation for the Support Styling system in the MayaWork frontend application.
 It covers the Tailwind CSS configuration, design tokens, styling patterns, and component architecture used across support-related components.
 The goal is to ensure visual consistency, accessibility, and maintainability while providing guidance for extending the styling system.

 The support components include FAQ sections, support ticket items, and contact forms, all styled using a combination of Tailwind CSS utility classes and custom CSS variables.
 This documentation analyzes the implementation details and provides recommendations for maintaining and extending the styling system.